schmeing/ReSeq/README.md

 To install to a different folder the same steps apply but the `cmake ..` line has to be exchange with:
 ```
-cmake -DCMAKE_INSTALL_PREFIX=/where/you/want/to/install/ReSequenceR/ ..
+cmake -DCMAKE_INSTALL_PREFIX=/where/you/want/to/install/ReSeq/ ..
 ```

-The executable file will afterwards be `/where/you/want/to/build/ReSequenceR/ReSequenceR/build/bin/reseq` and can be added to the PATH variable or copied to the desired place.
+The executable file will afterwards be `/where/you/want/to/build/ReSeq/ReSeq/build/bin/reseq` and can be added to the PATH variable or copied to the desired place.

-Alternatively ReSequenceR can be install to the standard folder `usr/local` or the previously defined folder by:
+Alternatively ReSeq can be install to the standard folder `usr/local` or the previously defined folder by:
 ```
 make install
 ```